MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module5_2-improve-reliability-performance-github-copilot-chat.md

 - Deficiencies in one can lead to problems with the other.

 > [!IMPORTANT]
-> This training isn't about best practices for developing reliable or high-performing code.
+> Explain to the students that this demo isn't about best practices for developing reliable or high-performing code.
 Instead, it focuses on how to use GitHub Copilot Chat to generate suggestions for improving code reliability and performance in a sample application.
 The suggestions do not represent best practices or comprehensive solutions for code reliability and performance.
 Developers should use their judgment and expertise to evaluate and implement the suggestions provided by GitHub Copilot Chat.
 Implementing suggestions proposed by GitHub Copilot does not replace the need for thorough code reviews and testing.

-## Code reliability and performance
+#### Code reliability and performance

 Developers should strive for a balance between code reliability and performance.
 A successful balance produces the following mutually beneficial results: